-The vision of Douglas County Emergency Management is that Douglas County, Kansas will be a community of cities and citizens who are disaster aware and disaster prepared.
+The vision of Douglas County Emergency Management is that Douglas County, Kansas will be a community that is disaster aware and disaster prepared.

 The mission of Douglas County Emergency Management is to provide a comprehensive emergency management program to effectively mitigate against, prepare for, respond to, and recover from all types of major emergencies or disasters; and to educate and train Douglas County residents, responders, and governing officials so that a disaster’s impact on people, property, and communities is minimized.

-Emergency Management is responsible for the development and maintenance of a comprehensive Local Emergency Operations Plan that establishes a coordinated response and recovery effort for any disaster that may occur or threaten Douglas County, Kansas including regular exercises of this plan.
+Stakeholder Readiness comprises anything that ensures the preparedness of the county’s emergency and disaster response organizations.
+This includes the development and maintenance of a comprehensive Local Emergency Operations Plan that establishes a coordinated response and recovery effort for any disaster that may occur or threaten Douglas County.
+Stakeholder Readiness also consists of:

 - Continuity of Operations Planning and other planning support for all phases of emergency management (preparedness, mitigation, response and recovery)

 - Support and coordination of the Local Emergency Planning Committee

 Community Resilience includes both the preparedness of our community individuals, families, and institutions, as well as the overall community’s capacity to respond to and recover from a disaster.
 Hazard mitigation, which is any effort to reduce the threat or impact of a disaster, is part of community resilience.
 Other areas in this focus include: